TERADATA SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Pl...

-Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until August 13, 2024 to file lead plaintiff applications in a securities class action lawsuit against Teradata Corporation (the "Company") (NYSE: TDC ), if they purchased or otherwise acquired the Company's shares between February 13, 2023 and February 12, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
+06, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until August 13, 2024 to file lead plaintiff applications in a securities class action lawsuit against Teradata Corporation (the“Company”) (NYSE: TDC), if they purchased or otherwise acquired the Company's shares between February 13, 2023 and February 12, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of California.

 What You May Do